Words by Simon Difford

 While the Brandy Sour may once have dominated the Sour family of cocktails, it is the Whiskey Sour that thrived during the Prohibition-era and proved the most popular and endearing style of Sour, so much so, that it has its own day celebrated annually on the 25th August.

+The earliest-known mention of a Whiskey Sour appears in 1870 but arguably its popularity was much helped by whoever decided to add a splash of red wine.
 In the Washington Star's Life In Chicago column (pg.
-7, col. 2), 4th December 1883, a Chicago bartender is interviewed about what drinks were popular at the time.
-"Men who drink our sours expect a claret at every bar, and when it's not put in they ask for it."
+7, col. 2), 4th December 1883, a Chicago bartender is interviewed about what drinks were popular at the time."Men who drink our sours expect a claret at every bar, and when it's not put in they ask for it.
 It's getting circulated now, and other places are adopting our flourish."
-The unnamed bartender, referred to as an "Artist", claims that the addition of Claret (a loose term for red wine regardless of whether it's from Bordeaux or not) is a "flourish" that originated in his bar.
+The unnamed bartender, referred to as an "Artist", claims that the addition of Claret [a loose term for red wine regardless of whether it's from Bordeaux or not] is a "flourish" that originated in his bar.
 He goes on to say, "Manhattan cocktails are in demand, too, I introduced them some time ago, and they have become quite popular."

 1922 Cocktails: How to Mix Them